Investing is essential to building wealth, so whether you need to invest isn’t really the question. The real question is how do you need to invest?

 Invest with Betterment or Vanguard Today!

-I hope that my detailed comparison of these investment companies will make it easier for you to decide which is best suited for your preferred investment style and your financial goals.
+I hope that my comparison of these investment companies will make it easier for you to decide which is best suited for your preferred investment style and your financial goals.

-As someone with many years of investment experience, I can confidently say both of these tools offer some excellent investment strategies for low fees.
+Both of these tools offer some excellent investment strategies for low fees.